-We ensure that every Honeypot Child receives a birthday card, and a Christmas present.
-Our Christmas road show begins every year in October, travelling the country to hand deliver as many Christmas presents as possible.
-For many of the children we support it will be the only present they have.
+Every Honeypot child receives a birthday card and a Christmas present.
+Our Christmas Road Show begins every year in October, travelling the country to hand deliver as many Christmas presents as possible.